 These new policies will require new approaches to action.
 In part because the challenges are greater and in part because much has changed since agencies developed climate action plans during the Obama administration.
 Consider this:

 • Many US leaders and organisations, including the leaders of 125 cities, nine states, more than 900 businesses and investors and more than 180 colleges and universities, have declared their continued commitment to the goals of the Paris Agreement and their determination to reduce carbon emissions.15

 • There is much to learn from other nations that have been steadfast in confronting the threat.
 President Biden’s pledge to halve US greenhouse gas emissions by 2030 is a bold move in that direction.
 The target more than doubles the country’s prior commitment under the 2015 Paris Agreement.16

-• Many corporations have moved farther and more quickly than government agencies in their climate actions and commitments.
-Corporations are acting in part because their shareholders believe that a company’s environmental, social and governance (ESG) practices, and its commitment to addressing climate change, are integral to its overall success and long-term profitability.
+• Many companies have moved farther and more quickly than government agencies in their climate actions and commitments.
+Companies are acting in part because their shareholders believe that a company’s environmental, social and governance (ESG) practices, and its commitment to addressing climate change, are integral to its overall success and long-term profitability.